Subscribe -- FREE!

 Cleaning & Caring For Cast Iron: You need not wash your pans with soap and water.
 After use simply rub them clean with oil and a paper towel or dishcloth.
 To remove stuck-on residues, place salt and vinegar or oil in your pan and heat in on low heat for a few minutes, then rub clean.
 Alternatively you may scrub it clean with coarse salt and water.
 Be sure to always dry your pans throughly immediately after use.
 Never place cast iron in the dishwasher -- this will cause them to rust.

-Now that your pans are seasoned and your ready to cook, here are two of my favorite recipes to get you started.
+Now that your pans are seasoned and your ready to cook, here is one of my favorite recipes to get you started.

 Skillet Corn Bread